Close

 How do I set realistic financial goals?

-To establish realistic goals, apply the SMART system: Specific, Measurable, Achievable, Relevant, and Time-bound.
-This will involve a study of your present income and expenditures as a way of confirming that your target is attainable within the stipulated time, and as such, not just a passing thought.
+To set achievable goals, use the SMART system: Specific, Measurable, Achievable, Relevant, and Time-bound.
+This will involve an analysis of your current income and spending in order to know that your target is within your reach.

 3